 HDL: <45 mg/dl

-Avoiding complications requires regular disciplined continuous consistent efforts to maintaining healthy eating pattern, physical activity, blood sugar monitoring and optimal use of medications as per blood sugar levels.
+Avoiding complications requires regular disciplined continuous consistent efforts to maintaining a healthy eating pattern, physical activity, blood sugar monitoring and optimal use of medications as per blood sugar levels.
 These complications develop over many years, high blood glucose can damage the body’s blood vessels, both tiny and large.

 Damage to your tiny blood vessels causes microvascular complications; damage to your large vessels causes macrovascular complications.